 Figure 2

-At first glance this did not make sense as to how an execution count could have decreased.
-This required a look at the stats of the query using the DMV dm_exec_query_stats.
+the DMV dm_exec_query_stats.
 Using the plan_handle of the execution plan we could pull up more information about its stats.

 SELECT * FROM sys.dm_exec_query_stats S